tbogdala/sentient_core/README.md

 ![Demo of sentient_core in action showing interaction with the default chatbot, Vox](https://github.com/tbogdala/sentient_core/secreenshots/DemoScreencast-01.gif)

 ## Features

 The project is in its early stages, so some basic features may still be missing.

 ### Overall
-- [x] GGML Llama models that Rust's [rustformers llm library](https://github.com/rustformers/llm) supports.
+- [x] GGUF Llama models or any model that [Llama.cpp](https://github.com/ggerganov/llama.cpp) supports.
 - [x] GPU layer offloading for accelleration of local text generation
 - [x] Optionally use koboldcpp as a backend for text generation
 - [ ] Streaming-mode for text inference